smith6jt-cop/ADIIDAS/README.md

 ### Critical parameters for this dataset:

-&emsp;Tissue_classifier_1 is predefined, as attached, with a sigma values of 2 and threshold of 230
+&emsp;- Tissue_classifier_1 is predefined, as attached, with a sigma values of 2 and threshold of 230

-&emsp;StainVector stain1 = StainVector.createStainVector("Glucagon", 0.79684, 0.55789, 0.23195)
+&emsp;- StainVector stain1 = StainVector.createStainVector("Glucagon", 0.79684, 0.55789, 0.23195)

-&emsp;StainVector stain2 = StainVector.createStainVector("Insulin", 0.08702, 0.79214, 0.60411)
+&emsp;- StainVector stain2 = StainVector.createStainVector("Insulin", 0.08702, 0.79214, 0.60411)

-&emsp;StainVector stain3 = StainVector.createStainVector("CD3", 0.36293, 0.55989, 0.74485)
+&emsp;- StainVector stain3 = StainVector.createStainVector("CD3", 0.36293, 0.55989, 0.74485)

 The code starts with setting up the environment, setting the image type, extracting the metadata and pixel size, and clearing any previous annotations if applicable.
 The predefined tissue classifier is used to detect the total tissue on the slide and then the total tissue area is measured.

 ### Main functions:

-&emsp;Ideal thresholds for insulin and glucagon are calculated using histograms of pixel intensity
+&emsp;- Ideal thresholds for insulin and glucagon are calculated using histograms of pixel intensity

 &emsp;&emsp;- Histogram of pixel intensity is created

-&emsp;&emsp;&emsp;Ideal thresholds are selected using the sliding window approach (getsfirststableintensity function), which determines the point in the histogram where the intensity values start to stabilize
+&emsp;&emsp;&emsp;- Ideal thresholds are selected using the sliding window approach (getsfirststableintensity function), which determines the point in the histogram where the intensity values start to stabilize

-&emsp;&emsp;&emsp;The threshold percentile is checked to match a target value, otherwise adjusted to match the target percentiles
+&emsp;&emsp;&emsp;- The threshold percentile is checked to match a target value, otherwise adjusted to match the target percentiles

-&emsp;Stained regions are classified and annotated as insulin and glucagon using thresholds identified in the previous step
+&emsp;- Stained regions are classified and annotated as insulin and glucagon using thresholds identified in the previous step

 &emsp;&emsp;- Stain vectors are defined based on OD values for red and blue, as specified in the critical parameter section